calebj/calebj-cogs/README.md

 All fields can be left blank.
 If Discord doesn't like a title link or image URL, it may throw an error.

+By default, author information is included in the embed's header so that it can be edited later using the `embedwiz edit` command.
+To omit this information, put `-noauthor` in front of the between the command and its parameters.
+Keep in mind that you won't be able to edit it later if you do this.

 An example embed specification:
 ```
 [p]embedwiz [Test Embed](https://github.com/calebj/calebj-cogs/);